ekusuma/handin240/README.md

 Written in Python, intended for ver.
 2.7.5.

 ## Todos
+- Get basic setup done in AFS
+- Implement compilation success checker
+- Implement automatic tester
-- Error handling when necessary files do not exist
+- ~~Error handling when necessary files do not exist~~
-- Convert Python scripts into executables
+- ~~Convert Python scripts into executables~~
 - ~~Edit `.cfg` file spec to match pretty-print code script~~
 - ~~Create script to modify AFS permissions for each student directory~~
 - Refactor scripts into object-oriented, for ease of use